“More and more thesis advisors are asking for better training”

 What training do supervisors receive today?

-We held the first session a few weeks ago; it took place over two days in total.
+We organized the first session a few weeks ago; it took place over two days in total.
 The first half-day, open to an unlimited number of participants, covered topics such as ethics and scientific integrity, publication strategies related to open science issues, and regulatory and administrative matters associated with dissertations.
 We also addressed the prevention of psychosocial issues and harassment, as well as ways to anticipate and detect these problems.

 For those who wished to go further and benefit from more intensive training, we organized a one-and-a-half-day session in small groups, with a maximum of about fifteen participants.